Virginia Dojo Lineage

 Chibana promoted five of his students to 9th Degree and they developed their own karate schools.
 Katsuya Miyahira's Shidokan is the most prominent in Okinawa, Canada, Argentina and Brazil, followed by Nakazato's Shorinkan (the most widely practiced in the United States), and Higa's Kyodokan focused mostly in Okinawa, Argentina, Uruguay and Italy.

 Note: There are three major styles of Okinawan Shorin Ryu Karate: Chibana's Kobayashi, Shimambukuro's Shobayashi and Nagamine's Matsubayashi.
-While pronounced the same, the Chinese Kanji characters used to define them are very distinct.
-There is also Matsamura Seito of Hohen Soke, also considered a Shorin Ryu School.
+Hohen Soke's Matsamura Seito is yet another Shorin Ryu style.
+While all pronounced the same, the Chinese Kanji characters are easily identified as very distinct.

 Katsuya Miyahira (1918-2010)